 Whatever the case may be, I can personally attest that finding free things to do in Dallas is easy – in fact, compiling this list of 31 free things to do in Dallas and Forth Worth took me no time at all because free things just kept popping into my head.

-So, you like free, you like Texas, and you like traveling – check out the full guide below.
+So, you like free, you like Texas, and you like traveling – check out the full guide below (and don’t forget my list of the best Dallas day trips once you conquer this list).

 Okay, everyone put on your Texas chica shirts and let’s get going.